-Mayor George LeBlanc is committed to serving the citizens of Moncton by listening to their input, comments, and suggestions and bringing these forward to discussions of Council.
-He is the head of City Council and, along with Council, makes many major decisions that have an important impact on the future of the city.
+Mayor Dawn Arnold is committed to serving the citizens of Moncton by listening to their input, comments, and suggestions and bringing these forward to discussions of Council.
+She is the head of City Council and, along with Council, makes many major decisions that have an important impact on the future of the city.

-His Worship also acts as a liaison with other levels of government.
-He is an ambassador for Moncton and active in promoting expansions and new developments in our city.
+Her Worship also acts as a liaison with other levels of government.
+She is an ambassador for Moncton and active in promoting expansions and new developments in our city.

 The mayor supports charitable and community activities by bringing personal or written greetings on behalf of the city.